SvnFrs/pfm-v1/README.md

 ```

 ## These lines are for me to compile the code, and I'm not going to tell you how to do it

+## TODO

+- [] Auto generate the month and its days if not exists in the data.

+- [] List all the expenses in the data file with specific talbe format.